William Warren Baldwin: Reform politics

 Having spoken directly with Lord Durham in 1838, and seeing that Durham had incorporated the call for "responsible government" in his official report, Baldwin was emboldened to resume direct political participation once more.
 He and 222 inhabitants of the Home district petitioned Sheriff William Jarvis to call a public meeting to discuss Durham's recommendation on responsible government in August 1839.
 Jarvis, however, was swayed by "the influential part of the inhabitants" and refused the reformers.
 The petitioners decided to call a meeting of the "friends of Responsible Government" for the 15th of October outside the city.
-When Baldwin called the meeting to order, Jarvis led an Orange Tory mob, which tore a fence apart, and began beating the defenseless crowd.
-Jarvis led a charge on the wagon on which Baldwin and Francis Hincks were perched, shouting "Down with them!
+When Baldwin called the meeting to order, Jarvis led an Orange Tory mob, which tore a fence apart, and used its broken shards to beat on the defenseless meeting-goers.
+Jarvis led a charge on a wagon on which Baldwin and Francis Hincks were perched, shouting "Down with them!
 Down with them!"
-The meeting broke up, but not before a nineteen-year-old member of the Children of Peace, David Leppard, was struck in the temple with a rock with such force that he was knocked from his wagon; he was to die soon after.
-The death - which was never punished - formed an alliance between the Baldwin family and the Children of Peace.
+The attackers broke up the meeting.
+While doing that, they killed a nineteen-year-old member of the Children of Peace, David Leppard was struck in the temple with a rock with such force that he was knocked from his wagon and died soon after.
+The murder - which was never punished - formed an alliance between the Baldwin family and the Children of Peace.

 When Robert Baldwin gave up his seat in the riding of 4th York to take a seat in Hastings, the Children of Peace began a movement to draft Baldwin to accept the reform nomination to replace him.
 Baldwin, however, was reticent about accepting.
 The violence of the Yonge Street Durham meeting had led to strenuous objections from his wife who was "quite terrified" at the thought of his re-entering politics.
 He ultimately accepted only when Robert quieted his mother's fears in early August.
 He quickly abandoned the plan when Robert suggested that Louis LaFontaine run in his stead.

 In late 1843, Sir Charles Metcalfe, the Governor General, appointed Baldwin to the Legislative Council of the United Canadas.
 It was an honour he enjoyed for only a few weeks.
 He died at Toronto January 8, 1844, aged 69.